luigisaetta/llamaindex_oracle/README.md

 * Reranking to improve retrieval
 * How to show references (documents used for the response generation)
 * (30/12) Added reranker implemented as OCI Model Deployment
+* (20/01) Added implementation of Vector Store for LangChain and demo

 ## Demos
 * [demo1](./custom_vector_store_demo1.ipynb) This NB shows a demo where you get answers to questions on Oracle Database and new features in 23c
 * [Bot](./oracle_bot.py) powered by **Oracle Vector DB** and **OCI GenAI**
 * [demo3](./custom_vector_store_demo3.ipynb) shows how to add a Reranker to the RAG chain; I have used **Cohere**
 * [demo5](./rag_chain_demo5.ipynb) shows a full rag chain where the reranker is deployed on OCI DS
+* [LangChain](./demo_langchain2.ipynb) demo based on Oracel Vector DB and langChain

 ## Setup
 See the wiki pages.